thebitmonk/send_post_api/docs/AccounttemplateApi.md

 <a name="accountTemplateRouterUpdate"></a>
 # **accountTemplateRouterUpdate**
-> ModelsTemplate accountTemplateRouterUpdate(xAccountApiKey, templateid, body)
+> ModelsAccountTemplate accountTemplateRouterUpdate(xAccountApiKey, templateid, body)